 It doesn’t make any difference if you go to Harvard or Yale.
 You know I started as a janitor.
 And ended up being one of the youngest senior VPs in Manhattan Real Estate.
 I was competing against guys who went to Harvard and Yale.

 Was it because I was better educated or had better connections?
 No.

 It was because I was more effective at what I did.
-And in my opinion today’s currency, in today’s world the number one currency is human performance and if you are not in shape, human performance goes out the window.
+And in my opinion, today’s currency, in today’s world, the number one currency is human performance.
+If you are not in shape, human performance goes out the window.
 So that’s one side of the street.

-My definition would be of being healthy enough to be able to perform in every area of your life – at work, at home, with your church, in your community and hopefully looking good.
-There is nothing wrong with looking good and feeling good and feeling comfortable taking your shirt off at the beach.
+My definition would be of being healthy enough to be able to perform.
+In every area of your life – at work, home, church, community, and hopefully looking good.
+There is nothing wrong with looking good and feeling comfortable taking your shirt off at the beach.

 Rick Kaselj: Nice.
 Good, excellent definition.

 John Rowley: Long answer, but that will give you a little bit.

 Rick Kaselj: That’s alright.
 That’s good.
 I like it.
 I think it’s like with the interviews that you do.
 A person might specialize in a specific area, but there are other things that weave in that lead to their experience and knowledge.

 John Rowley: Yeah, my take on Fitness is that I am not here to train athletes.
 I am not here to train bodybuilders.
 I will take the corporate executive or the household executive and help people in regular walks of life to be healthy, fit, energetic, and vibrant.
 That’s my goal.

 Rick Kaselj: Absolutely!
 Now one thing we talk about in Old School New Body is that you shouldn’t work out for more than 90 minutes a week.
 Maybe you can expand on that and explain why?